 If you want to create a group to share and engage with others, and aren’t looking to pay or charge for access, Facebook’s massive user base and familiar feed should help you populate your community with active members.

-- Create open, private, or secret groups
+- Create open, private, or secret groups with excellent app integration

-- No way to charge
+- No integrated way to charge

 You can create a Facebook Group for free with your Facebook Account.